Sorrento's pizza on Royal Caribbean cruise ships

 Royal Caribbean typically breaks up cuisines offered via each Windjammer buffet station.
 For lunch or dinner, there is a salad station, an international foods station, a soup area, etc. You can easily walk around the Windjammer to "scope out" the choices and then enter the line for whichever station appeals to you.

-For breakfast, you will find a myriad of traditional breakfast options, including eggs, bacon, cereal, sausage, yogurt, fruit and more.
-With the exception of the Oasis class ships, there is a custom egg ordering station that is a really popular and fabulous choice.
+For breakfast, you will find a myriad of traditional breakfast options, including eggs, bacon, cereal, sausage, yogurt, fruit, and more.
+There is a custom egg ordering station that is a really popular and fabulous choice.
 The breakfast food choices rarely change (if ever) during your sailing.

-There is also coffee and tea stations set up near the entrance of the Windjammer for easy access to getting a cup of coffee to start your day.
+There are also coffee and tea stations set up near the entrance of the Windjammer for easy access to getting a cup of coffee to start your day.

-The exact menu will change on a daily basis, but there is usually a few consistently offered choices that will form the core options.
+The exact menu will change on a daily basis, but there are usually a few consistently offered choices that will form the core options.

 In the evening, the Windjammer Cafe usually has a theme to the menu, where a special menu is offered in addition to the usual fare.
 Some examples are Mongolian grill, Mexican, pasta station, etc. The great thing about these stations is the food is prepared just for you and that means you get exactly what you want in your dish.